nodirshox/figma-to-json/README.md

 # Architecture

 Server is runs with 'Express' package.
-I implemented ['3 Layered Architecture'](https://www.ecanarys.com/Blogs/ArticleID/76/3-Layered-Architecture).
+I used ['3 Layered Architecture'](https://www.ecanarys.com/Blogs/ArticleID/76/3-Layered-Architecture) type for folders structure.

 - Presentation layer (should takes only request and response, no business logic here)
 - Business Logic Layer (store all logics here, no intraction with database)